cloudogu/k8s-component-operator/pkg/helm/client/Readme.md

 Their original contents are [licensed MIT and copyrighted by Mittwald CM Service](./LICENSE) except stated otherwise.

-Modifications are licensed MIT under the [root license of this repository](../../../LICENSE).
+Modifications are licensed AGPL-3.0-only under the [root license of this repository](../../../LICENSE).
 Modifications include:
 - support for plain http registries
 - usage of the client's `action.Config` when getting charts